dengxw66/MKT_data_mining/README.md

 # Data Mining for marketing research

+Only the most basic functionality is implemented, showing some simple demo examples.

 ## Data Collection

 1. **[[`Crawler`](https://gitee.com/dengxw66/MKT_data_mining/tree/master/Crawler)]**: Crawler script to get data, such as from social media platforms.